UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_details.md

     - useful together with the ``--begin=<time> flag``
     - ``salloc -A naiss20YY-XX-ZZ --begin=2022-02-17T08:00:00``

-    - asks for an interactive job that will start earliest tomorrow at 08:00
+    - asks for an interactive session that will start earliest tomorrow at 08:00

 ## Parameters in the job script or the command line?